 I think you’ll quite like the blog post layouts, too.
 They come in a number of varieties, and have features like a floating sidebar, Instagram feeds, and more.

 Here we have a nice full-on theme for both travel but also lifestyle bloggers.
-It has all the modern features you see on top-notch websites, helping you not only present your stories but also to present yourself as an expert in all things travel.
+It has all the modern features you see on top-notch websites, helping you not only present your stories but also to present yourself as an expert in all things travels.

 So, first and foremost, this is a modern theme.
 It’s important to note that because it will take some time to set everything up.
 For example, the Destinations page can be organized in a way to showcase your stories not only from countries but also from individual cities.